-- Based on the development of the SPRA Framework in Action Grant Districts, the Sport, Culture and Recreation Districts are no longer eligible to apply for funding through the Framework in Action Grant - Member's Initiative Grant. - Communities that have not fulfilled the requirements of SPRA Member's Initiative Grants from the previous three years are not eligible to receive funding for this grant.
+- Based on the availability of additional SPRA Framework in Action Grants, designated for, the Sport, Culture and Recreation Districts and Provincial Recreation Associations, these organizations are no longer eligible to apply for funding through this Framework in Action Grant - Member's Initiative Grant. - Members that have not fulfilled the requirements of SPRA Member's Initiative Grants from the previous three years are not eligible to receive funding for this grant.
 Further information on the status of previous grants can be gained by contacting SPRA at 1-800-563-2555. - Grant payments will not be made if an applicant has any outstanding grant Follow-up Reports with the Sask Lotteries Community Grant Program, SPRA or the Sask Lotteries Trust Fund.